kura-labs-org/DEPLOY07_ECS/README.md

 * [Procedure](#Procedure)

 ## Task
-The objective of Deployment 7 is to
+The objective of Deployment 7 is to configure an Amazon Elastic Container Service to run a Java Application on Jenkins.
+Since ECS is being used, container supporting software must be used in this project.
+In this guide, Docker will be used.
+To create any Docker container, a Dockerfile is needed to instruct how a container is created.
+When using the Amazon Elastic Container Service, a cluster and task definition are neccessary to run an ECS.
+To use an ECS to access Jenkins, the cluster and task definition security ports must allow Jenkins to run on localhost:8080.

 <br>

 ## Materials
 * Computer (Local Host)
   * Docker installed on Computer

+* Dockerfile
+* Jenkinsfile

+* GitHub Account
+  * Create a Repo to store and read project files

 * Have a Registered AWS Account to use the Following Services:
   * EC2 (Elastic Compute Cloud)
     * Docker installed on EC2
   * ECS (Elastic Container Service) and Task Definition
-    * Create a Cluster using the ECS and Task Definition to access Jenkins from AWS
+    * Create a Cluster using and configuring ECS and Task Definition to access Jenkins from AWS

 <br>